 Education & Credentialing

 Education is a big part of what CAI does.
-Our courses and credentials are designed to help homeowner leaders, managers, and business partners gain practical skills that can make a difference in their communities, careers and business.
+Our courses and credentials are designed to help homeowner leaders, managers, and business partners gain practical skills that make a difference in their communities, careers, and businesses.
+Start by choosing your role below.

 CAI Board Leader Certificate